KhaosResearch/sigpac-tools/README.md

 ## Acknowledgements

-This inspired by the JavaScript [SIGPAC client](https://github.com/dan96ct/sigpac-client) made by Daniel Cebrián.
+This project was inspired by the JavaScript [SIGPAC client](https://github.com/dan96ct/sigpac-client) made by Daniel Cebrián.

 ## License